m3data/our-decent-future/index.md

 ### Collaborative blueprints for the future

-This project is focused on collaborating with people and communities to design future systems for living.
+This was a project focused on collaborating with people and communities to design future systems for living.
+Archived on here to maybe be revistited in another dimension of timespace.

 It is a lifelong project to create a world for future generations to inherit.
 One that is about improving the life and wellbeing of all people.